Area of expertise

 Kindergarten and Early Childhood

 Greetings from sunny San Diego, California!
-My name is Megan Power and this is my tenth year of teaching.
-I just completed my fourth year of teaching full-day kindergarten at Del Sur Elementary in the Poway Unified School District.
+My name is Megan Power and this is my eighth year of teaching.
+I just completed my second year of teaching full-day kindergarten at Del Sur Elementary in the Poway Unified School District.

 As a National Writing Project teacher, I have done extensive training in writer's workshop and integrating technology in my classroom and curriculum.
 I am honored to have won several awards and grants including Time Warner Cable's National Teacher of the Year for 2008-2009, honorable mention for San Diego's Classrooms of the Future 2008-2009, and San Diego County Primary Mathematics Teacher of the Year 2007-2008.
 My students have also won the San Diego 2007-2008 iVIE (Innovative Videos in Education) award for their USA symbols and landmarks movie and my 2008-2009 class was nominated for a 2008-2009 iVIE for our public service announcement for the San Diego Food Drive called Even Kindergarteners Can Make a Difference.